-Steven attended Stanley Green High School 1977-1983 and was a resident of Foxbar.
+Steven attended Stanley Green High School 1977-1983 and is a resident of Glenburn, Paisley.

-Steven Thomson began his career firstly as actor-manager of a young, community touring Theatre Company.
-In 1983 Arc Theatre Company toured ‘The Game’s A Bogey’ by the late and well-known writer John McGrath (founder Artistic Director of 7:84 Theatre Scotland).
-Prior to that he had enjoyed a summer season at the Citizens’ Theatre with the Scottish Youth Theatre mentored by Elaine C. Smith and Robert Carlyle where he met and worked with Michelle Gomez (The Green Wing) Ronnie McCann (Doctors), and Graham McLaren (Perth Theatre and Theatre Babel).
+He began his career firstly as actor-manager of a young, community touring Theatre Company.
+In 1983 Arc Theatre Company he staged John McGrath’s ‘The Game’s A Bogey’.
+Prior to that he spent a summer at the Citizens’ Theatre as part of the Scottish Youth Theatre.
+He was mentored by Elaine C. Smith and Robert Carlyle where he met and worked with Michelle Gomez (The Green Wing) Ronnie McCann (Doctors), and Graham McLaren (National Theatre of Scotland).

 From 1983 to 1987 he worked at the Tron Theatre under Michael Boyd (Royal Shakespeare Co.) followed by a long stint (1987-93) at the Royal Scottish Academy of Music and Drama as theatre and marketing manager.
 During this time he founded a new professional student theatre ensemble, Made In Glasgow, staged the first Scottish Student Drama Festival at the RSAMD and Edinburgh Fringe and worked with Alan McHugh and David McVicar.
 In 1992 he produced Suzanne Bonnar (River City) in ‘I Cover The Waterfront – the Billie Holiday Story’ and made his directorial debut for the Scottish première of Nice by Mustapha Matura.